richardmleggett/al2tex/docs/usage/example.rst

 	Java -jar Alvis.jar -inputfmt paf -outputfmt tex -type contigAlignment -chimeras -in /Users/…/Alvis-data/alignments_sample.paf  -outdir /Users/…/Alvis-data/output/ -out test

 A file called “test_contigAlignment.tex” is created in the output directory.
-This file contains a contig alignment diagram for each query that ALvis thinks could be a chimera.
+This file contains a contig alignment diagram for each query that Alvis thinks could be a chimera.
 The user may then inspect the alignments for each of these reads.
 Note that these alignments could also have been caused by similarity in the reference sequences.

 .. image:: images/chimeras_tutorial.png